Donors

 State of South Carolina

-The Honorable Henry McMaster, Governor of South Carolina
+The Honorable Henry McMaster, Governor of

-The Honorable William Cogswell, Mayor, City of Charleston
+The Honorable William Cogswell, Mayor

-Mr. Marlon Kimpson, SC State Senator
+Mr. Marlon Kimpson, South Carolina State Senator

-Mr. William Dudley Gregorie, Councilmember (6th District)
+Mr. William Dudley Gregorie, Councilmember

 Supporters